gavJackson/CV/README.md

 **Senior Flash developer, Oakwood DC**, Permanent, Bristol, Feb 2007 - Feb 2009

 As Senior Flash Developer at Oakwood DC, I worked on a number of Flash projects for globally recognised brands such as Barbie, Hotwheels, Disney's Cars, Scrabble and The Simpsons.
+I also trained and mentored junior Flash developers.

 **Web developer, Publicis Mojo**, Contract, Melbourne, Jan 2006 - May 2006